‘Baby Wipes’ Sent to Texas From Mexico Were Actually a Huge Shipment of Cocaine - NewsBreak

 A parent of one of the victims who died at the Robb Elementary school shooting has slammed Governor Abbott for saying that it's not possible to raise the age to buy assault weapons.

-Texas’ oil and gas industry will produce ‘massive amount’ of toxic wastewater with few reuse options, study finds
+Texas’ oil and gas industry will produce 'massive amount' of toxic wastewater with few reuse options

-Oil and gas extraction in the Permian Basin of arid West Texas is expected to produce some 588 million gallons of wastewater per day for the next 38 years, according to findings of a state-commissioned study group — three times as much as the oil it produces.
-The announcement...
+"Texas’ oil and gas industry will produce “massive amount” of toxic wastewater with few reuse options, study finds" was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 $31 million in funding announced for veterans across Texas